nobitlost/Predix/README.md

 - add UAA, Assets, Time Series services to your account
 - create a client using UAA service instance
 - obtain URLs of UAA, Assets and Time Series service instances
-- obtain Zone-Id identificators of Assets and Time Series service instances
+- obtain Zone-Id identifiers of Assets and Time Series service instances

 If you want to manage your connected device(s) and see the data from the device(s) in Predix, you may:
 - create a web application